 Powder for Injection

-Preparation of highly purified C1-esterase inhibitor derived from pooled human plasma.1 8 19 Undergoes a series of viral reduction steps (e.g., pasteurization, precipitation, nanofiltration) to reduce risk of viral transmission.1 8 19
+Preparation of highly purified C1-esterase inhibitor derived from pooled human plasma.1 8 19 21 Undergoes a series of viral reduction steps (e.g., pasteurization, precipitation, nanofiltration, chromatography) to reduce risk of viral transmission.1 8 19 21

 Advice to Patients

-Risk of transmission of human viruses (i.e., HAV, HBV, HCV, HIV, parvovirus B19) and other infectious agents (i.e., causative agent for Creutzfeldt-Jakob disease).1 12 Advise patient that current donor screening and viral inactivating procedures have reduced, but not completely eliminated the risk of disease transmission.1
+Risk of transmission of human viruses (i.e., HAV, HBV, HCV, HIV, parvovirus B19) and other infectious agents (i.e., causative agent for Creutzfeldt-Jakob disease).1 12 21 Advise patient that current donor screening and viral inactivating procedures have reduced, but not completely eliminated, the risk of disease transmission.1

-Advise patients not to use C1-esterase inhibitor (human) if they have experienced life-threatening immediate hypersensitivity reactions (e,g., anaphylaxis).1 Importance of discontinuing therapy and immediately informing clinician if any symptoms of hypersensitivity (e.g., rash, hives, swelling of the face, chest tightness, fast heartbeat, wheezing, breathing difficulty, turning blue [lips, gum], low BP, faintness, anaphylaxis) occur.1
+Importance of discontinuing therapy and immediately informing clinician if any signs or symptoms of hypersensitivity (e.g., rash, hives, chest tightness, wheezing, hypotension, anaphylaxis) occur.1 21

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.